NexiusTailer/Nex-AC/README.md

 #### AntiCheatIsKickedWithDecync(playerid)

-> Use to check whether a player is kicked or not
+> Use to check whether a player is (being) kicked or not
 > * `playerid` - The ID of the player
 > * Returns `1` for kick onfoot, `2` for kick in a vehicle (driver), `3` if player is already disconnected or `0` if he isn't kicked